 Christy began attending art classes at a young age, and continued her creative studies in college.
 She earned a Bachelor of Fine Arts (BFA) in Illustration from the Art Institute of Boston at Lesley University, and a Master of Fine Arts (MFA) in Creative Writing for Children and Young Adults at Simmons University.

-Christy interned with publisher Houghton Mifflin Harcourt for nine months, which led to her being hired in March by the same company for a contract job writing children’s board books and middle grades historical fiction novels.
+After graduating, Christy interned with publisher Houghton Mifflin Harcourt for nine months, which led to her being hired by them for a contract job writing children’s board books and middle grades historical fiction novels.
 Meanwhile, as a freelance artist, Christy has had her artwork featured in many platforms and venues worldwide.

 But imagine Christy’s surprise when the Royal Netherlands Air Force 323 TES (Test and Evaluation) Squadron contacted her last October.
 The unit, which operates out of Edwards Air Force Base in California, uses the mythical huntress Diana as its emblem.

 The squadron’s Latin motto is “Impetu Feroci”—”fearless in attack.”
-They found Christy’s portfolio online while searching for Diana artwork, and asked for permission to put a copy of her piece titled Diana, Goddess of the Hunt on a jet fighter to commemorate their 70th anniversary in November 2019.
+They found Christy’s portfolio online while searching for Diana images, and asked for permission to put a copy of her piece titled Diana, Goddess of the Hunt on a jet fighter to commemorate their 70th anniversary.

 Christy had completed her original version of the Roman goddess, Diana the Huntress (aka the Greek goddess Artemis), while she was in college.
 The empowering image of the goddess of the hunt—her robes billowing, her eyes fixated upon her target, and her bow poised to unleash a gleaming arrow—is fitting for a fighter jet, don’t you think?